kunilovskaya/parcorp/README.md

 - to extract text-level frequencies of 45 translationese indicators into a single tsv file with folder-names informed metadata

 ### Other available parallel resources that remained outside this project for various reasons
-- EuroParl adapted for translationese studies (no Russian): see (Alina Karakanta's post)[https://medium.com/machine-translation-fbk/weve-told-you-before-re-discovering-translationese-in-machine-translation-research-6159ed45c085]
+- EuroParl adapted for translationese studies (no Russian): see [Alina Karakanta's post](https://medium.com/machine-translation-fbk/weve-told-you-before-re-discovering-translationese-in-machine-translation-research-6159ed45c085)
-- mozilla transvision (lacalization corpus)[https://transvision.mozfr.org/downloads/] (no Russian reference; includes 17.5 K sentence pairs longer that 2 tokens)
+- mozilla transvision [localization corpus](https://transvision.mozfr.org/downloads/) (no Russian reference; includes 17.5 K sentence pairs longer that 2 tokens)
-- (Parallel Corpora for European Languages)[https://paracrawl.eu/]: Russian component exists on the side of the main framework, but I have one web corpus already
+- [Parallel Corpora for European Languages](https://paracrawl.eu/): Russian component exists on the side of the main framework, but I have one web corpus already
 - source-less translations identified in RNC
-- subtitle and other minor and specific genres from (OPUS)[http://opus.nlpl.eu/]
+- subtitle and other minor and specific genres from [OPUS](http://opus.nlpl.eu/)
-- multiple student translations from (Russian Learner Translation Corpus, RusLTC)[https://www.rus-ltc.org/search]
+- multiple student translations from [Russian Learner Translation Corpus, RusLTC](https://www.rus-ltc.org/search)